MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/create-workstreams.md

 A workstream is a collection of routing and work distribution settings.
 Routing settings define how conversations should be routed to queues.
 Work distribution settings define how conversations should be allocated to agents within a queue.

-Perform the following steps to configure the workstream:
+Perform the following steps to configure the workstream in Omnichannel admin center:

 1. In Omnichannel admin center, go to the home page.
 2. On the site map, select **Workstreams**, select **New**, and then select **Create a workstream**.